|Heraldry of the World

-The arms were officially granted on ??
+The arms were officially granted in 1970.

 The V-shaped section on the shield with white and blue wavy lines is intended to represent the "shoaling place" or harbour of Esquimalt.
 The golden area surrounding it refers to the shores which, at certain times of the years, are golden with yellow bloom.

 The bird and principal charge is an heraldic interpretation of the Naden Raven and is placed here in tribute to the original inhabitants of the area, the Naden River people of the Haida Indians.